danielyhsun/GrIMP/USEME.md

 ### How to use GUI:

-- The top left button marked file can be clicked to allow for a drop-down with the following options
+- The top left button marked 'File' can be clicked to allow for a drop-down with the following options
 - From here there are two options that you can hover over: Project or Image.
 - Project will allow you to either open, save, load, or quit a project.
 - Image with allow to save or add an image to layer.